YuzhengDun1999/BayesLMGslConjugate/README.md

 Build Instructions
 ------------------

-* Before compiling, you may have to go into the Makefile of both JAMAJniGslto change the extension of generated libraries based on your operating system.
+* Javac and gsl are required for compiling.
+Before compiling, you may have to go into the Makefile of JAMAJniGsl to change the extension of generated libraries based on your operating system.
 On OS X you have to change all the extensions of dynamic library to `.dylib` while on Linux the corresponding extensions are `.so`.
 Specific steps are described below.

 * For JAMAJniGsl, enter JAMAJniGsl/src directory and copy the makefile based on the operating system.